About Open Source Licenses

-The following OSI-approved licenses are popular, widely used, or have strong communities (as defined in the 2006 Proliferation Report):
+The following OSI-approved licenses are popular, widely used, or have strong communities:

 Many other licenses are also OSI-approved, but fall into other categories, such as special-purpose licenses, superseded licenses, or retired licenses.
 Complete lists that include all approved licenses are available:

 The OSI maintains a FAQ, which includes a lot of useful background on open source licensing, including:

 - Can Open Source software be used for commercial purposes?

 - What is "free software" and is it the same as "open source"?

 - What is "copyleft"?
 Is it the same as "open source"?

 - What is a "permissive" Open Source license?